Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 He hobbled and grimaced along until her machine slowed and flattened out again and she returned to a sustainable jog with a grateful expression, then to a walking pace, and finally stopped.
 She leaned heavily on the rail until her breathing slowed, and Gabriel stopped his own machine when she reached for her water bottle and drained it.

-“...So I’ve been thinking,” he said, as she stopped Hannah’s treadmill and let the dog off.
+"...So I’ve been thinking," he said, as she stopped Hannah’s treadmill and let the dog off.
 Hannah promptly trotted away and plopped herself down in front of the air conditioning unit, panting.

-“About?”
+"About?"

-“You remember Nofl, right?”
+"You remember Nofl, right?"

-“Yyyes - ?”
+"Yyyes - ?"
 She asked, slowly, then jumped to an accurate conclusion.
-“Oh, *Dad,* you’re not thinking of letting him - ?”
+"Oh, *Dad,* you’re not thinking of letting him - ?"

-“Fix my leg?”
+"Fix my leg?"
 Gabe finished for her.
-“Yeah, I am.
-I’m always in pain, I spend half my time in that *maldita* wheelchair, and when I finally have grandkids I won’t be able to hold them in case my leg gives out.”
+"Yeah, I am.
+I’m always in pain, I spend half my time in that *maldita* wheelchair, and when I finally have grandkids I won’t be able to hold them in case my leg gives out."

 Ava at least gave his words some thought, though he obviously hadn’t persuaded her.
-“I can see why you’d want to...but I don’t know dad, I mean, he’s a *smuggler.”*
+"I can see why you’d want to...but I don’t know dad, I mean, he’s a *smuggler."*

-“And a Corti.
+"And a Corti.
 I know.
-I have a handle on him though.”
+I have a handle on him though."

-“You mean like… leverage?
-Or - ?”
+"You mean like… leverage?
+Or - ?"

-“I know how he thinks.”
+"I know how he thinks."
 Gabe grimaced at a stab of pain in his side as he limped over to the ‘smoothie’ bar.
-“He takes pride in his work.”
+"He takes pride in his work."

-“I…” She sighed and glanced at Hannah, who sensed her uncertainty to and immediately got up and trotted to her side. “...I guess.”
+"I…" She sighed and glanced at Hannah, who sensed her uncertainty to and immediately got up and trotted to her side. "...I guess."

-“Come on, *mija,* speak your mind.”
+"Come on, *mija,* speak your mind."

-“I don’t even trust my mind on this stuff any longer…” Ava said.
+"I don’t even trust my mind on this stuff any longer…" Ava said.
 Hannah whined and licked her hand, which always picked her up.
-“No, okay.
+"No, okay.
 You’re just...reminding me of Adam right now.
 Doing whatever it was he did to himself to get that big?
-That never sat right with me but...there was no point in arguing with him about it.”
+That never sat right with me but...there was no point in arguing with him about it."

 She wiped her wristband across her forehead to mop up the lingering glow of her workout and gave him a complicated look.
-“You know?
-I mean...I trust that you don’t do stuff lightly or without thinking about it, but the thought is kinda freaking me out.”
+"You know?
+I mean...I trust that you don’t do stuff lightly or without thinking about it, but the thought is kinda freaking me out."

 Gabe didn’t know quite what to say to that, but Hannah as always came to the rescue...this time by suddenly looking up towards the door and whining.
 Ava immediately gave the dog her full attention.

-“Hey, what’s up girl?
-Is...oh, no. It’s your boyfriend.”
+"Hey, what’s up girl?
+Is...oh, no. It’s your boyfriend."

 Everybody in Folctha knew Bozo.
 It wasn’t that the SOR’s canine mascot was *allowed* to roam the town completely free, but...He was as big as a small pony.
 A well-trained, obedient, perfectly behaved puppy-pony with access to a secret dimension full of tennis balls.

 He was sitting outside the gym’s front door with three of them stuffed in his mouth at once and his tail thumping on the sidewalk.
 The mental image of a young man holding a bouquet of flowers completely distracted Gabriel from the conversation and made him laugh to himself.

-“That dog’s almost as smart as me,” he commented instead.
+"That dog’s almost as smart as me," he commented instead.

-“He won’t leave until he gets to play with Hannah,” Ava sighed.
-“And he won’t hound us, either.
+"He won’t leave until he gets to play with Hannah," Ava sighed.
+"And he won’t hound us, either.
 He’ll just sit there.
-Wagging.”
+Wagging."

-“So he’s a polite date, then.”
+"So he’s a polite date, then."

 Ava sighed, then giggled.
-“Oh, he’s a perfect gentleman...Come on, Han.
-You wanna play?”
+"Oh, he’s a perfect gentleman...Come on, Han.
+You wanna play?"

 Hanna spun around Ava’s legs and whined excitedly.
 Ava giggled again, stuffed her gear into her bag and tagged her gym time with the Folctha fitness tracking app on her phone.

 She was right, Bozo *was* a perfect gentleman.
 The moment they emerged from the gym there was no sudden explosion of barking, he just dropped a tennis ball on the ground for Hannah and sat back expectantly.
 The two dogs sniffed noses, made friends and *then* the frenzy of running around and unbridled canine happiness started, only to end in a mutual posture of poised watchfulness when Ava picked up the ball and a blur of legs and paws when she threw it.

-“Should we take him back up to the base?”
+"Should we take him back up to the base?"
 Gabe asked.

-“Nah.
-Rebar sends one of the guys out to track him down as Motivation,” Ava revealed.
-“Wouldn’t wanna spoil his fun.”
+"Nah.
+Rebar sends one of the guys out to track him down as Motivation," Ava revealed.
+"Wouldn’t wanna spoil his fun."

 Bozo was allowing Hannah to ‘win,’ Gabe noticed.
 He gave chase and played as if he wanted to steal the ball, but he never did more than that.
 Boys were the same regardless of species.

-“Uh...what about if those two…?” he asked.
+"Uh...what about if those two…?" he asked.

-“Have pups?
+"Have pups?
 People on this planet are really crying out for pets, you know?
-Didn’t you read the piece I did on it?”
+Didn’t you read the piece I did on it?"

-“You did a piece on pets?”
+"You did a piece on pets?"

-“Sure.
-A little something to make the Gaoians happy, they’re sick of people treating them like they’re cute,” Ava told him.
-“And...y’know, we have *zero* cats on this planet, only a handful of dogs…So there was a story there.”
+"Sure.
+A little something to make the Gaoians happy, they’re sick of people treating them like they’re cute," Ava told him.
+"And...y’know, we have *zero* cats on this planet, only a handful of dogs…So there was a story there."

-“He’s *really* good with the ETs…”
+"He’s *really* good with the ETs…"

-“So’s Hannah.
+"So’s Hannah.
 And she’s from a long line of therapy dogs.
 They’re both really smart, really trainable...I figure, Cimbrean could do worse than some puppies.
-Could be a new breed.”
+Could be a new breed."

-“Been thinking about Bozo, actually.
-You know what I saw the other day?”
+"Been thinking about Bozo, actually.
+You know what I saw the other day?"

-“Was he doing the turkey thing again?”
+"Was he doing the turkey thing again?"

 The turkey thing, ah yes.
 The woods around Cimbrean were *thick* with big, surly birds that had been introduced as part of the biosphere exchange.
 They would strut around the place making a dignified nuisance of themselves, and every so often Bozo would trot through town with his tail up and a live turkey hanging in a limp, futile posture from his mouth.

 The worst the birds apparently suffered for it was wounded pride, usually.
 Nobody was quite sure why he did it, though Adam was of the opinion that Bozo was hinting at more turkey dinners around the base.

-“…Besides that,” he said.
-“I actually managed to stumble onto two Gaoians about to fight.
+"…Besides that," he said.
+"I actually managed to stumble onto two Gaoians about to fight.
 Iron-Claw and Firefang, I think?
 I can’t always tell.
 Anyway, Bozo appeared out of *nowhere* and stopped the fight dead in its tracks.
 They tried to get around him but, well…he’s scarier than they are, and eventually they slinked away.
-I gave him my burger and a scratch on his head.”
+I gave him my burger and a scratch on his head."

-“I bet he liked that.
+"I bet he liked that.
 Maybe you should make him an honorary member of the PD?
 He’s pretty much the town mascot anyway.
-Even the Kwmbwrw seem to...well, they don’t sneer at him quite so much.”
+Even the Kwmbwrw seem to...well, they don’t sneer at him quite so much."

-“How can you tell when a Kwmbwrw is sneering?”
+"How can you tell when a Kwmbwrw is sneering?"
 Gabe asked, curiously.

-“They look at you with all three eyes at once.”
+"They look at you with all three eyes at once."

-“Hmm…” Gabe was struck by a mischievous thought, and nudged Ava in her ribs.
-“Okay, so pups are on the cards, eh?
+"Hmm…" Gabe was struck by a mischievous thought, and nudged Ava in her ribs.
+"Okay, so pups are on the cards, eh?
 What about you?
-Is there a Bozo in your life that you haven’t told me about?”
+Is there a Bozo in your life that you haven’t told me about?"

 Ava pulled a face as she picked up the returned and slightly damper ball.
 Hannah had tired of keepaway and was keen to have it thrown again, and Bozo was keeping an eye on her while also wagging at a small pack of gaoian cubs that had entered the park along with a couple of their human friends under the fussing attention of a Mother.

-“My dog has a better love life than me,” she replied.
+"My dog has a better love life than me," she replied.

-“That’s a no, then.”
+"That’s a no, then."

-“Ergh…” she made an awkward, thoughtful noise and then threw the ball.
+"Ergh…" she made an awkward, thoughtful noise and then threw the ball.
 A couple of the younger Gaoians, newcomers to the colony, made awed sounds as they watched it sail fifty feet with the dogs in hot pursuit.
 Naturally, the attending Mother immediately pounced on the opportunity to remind them about how strong Humans were and how to stay safe around them.

 Ava didn’t seem to notice.
-“It’s easier for dogs.
+"It’s easier for dogs.
 They don’t do relationship drama.
-Like… I ran into Coombes the other day.”
+Like… I ran into Coombes the other day."

-“Coombes?”
+"Coombes?"

-“You know.
-From Egypt?”
+"You know.
+From Egypt?"

-Gabe’s memory finally put a face to the name. “...Isn’t he a fair bit older than you?”
+Gabe’s memory finally put a face to the name. "...Isn’t he a fair bit older than you?"
 He asked.

-“Yeah.
-And also there’s the whole thing with me being Adam’s ex, so…” she sighed.
-“I mean, he was real nice about it, but…”
+"Yeah.
+And also there’s the whole thing with me being Adam’s ex, so…" she sighed.
+"I mean, he was real nice about it, but…"

-“Struck out, huh?”
+"Struck out, huh?"

-“Dogs don’t care about age or exes.
-Humans do.”
+"Dogs don’t care about age or exes.
+Humans do."
 Ava shrugged, though not as despondently as Gabe would have guessed.
-“For the best, I guess.
-I think I know better than to date a military man, now.”
+"For the best, I guess.
+I think I know better than to date a military man, now."

-“You don’t sound convinced.”
+"You don’t sound convinced."

-“Well, he’s really hot.”
+"Well, he’s really hot."
 Ava gave him a rare teasing grin.
 She didn’t smile often enough, Gabe reflected.
 When she did it was angelic, but then again perhaps that was just the pronounced contrast against her usual resting expression of mild melancholy.

 He laughed, happy that she was able to relax, and decided to get back onto the subject of his scheme with Nofl.

-“Anyway...about this therapy I’m planning to have…”
+"Anyway...about this therapy I’m planning to have…"

 Ava’s smile faltered, but after a thoughtful second she gave him a hug.
-“I don’t want you to be in pain, and I know Jess would like it if you were more mobile…” she conceded.
-“I just… are you *sure* you trust Nofl?”
+"I don’t want you to be in pain, and I know Jess would like it if you were more mobile…" she conceded.
+"I just… are you *sure* you trust Nofl?"

-“I can predict him,” Gabe promised.
-“And when it comes to his work...yeah.
-I do.”
+"I can predict him," Gabe promised.
+"And when it comes to his work...yeah.
+I do."

-“Then...it’s your choice, isn’t it?
-I don’t have a right to tell you.”
+"Then...it’s your choice, isn’t it?
+I don’t have a right to tell you."

-“Besides, somebody has to be the first patient for new treatments,” Gabe pointed out.
-“This could really help a lot of people.”
+"Besides, somebody has to be the first patient for new treatments," Gabe pointed out.
+"This could really help a lot of people."

-“I hope it does.
-I hope it helps *you,”* Ava said.
-“I just...I’m allowed to worry, Dad.”
+"I hope it does.
+I hope it helps *you,"* Ava said.
+"I just...I’m allowed to worry, Dad."

 Gabe hugged her back.
-“Just don’t let the worry get in the way, yeah?” he pleaded.
-“Worst that could happen is I’m stuck in my wheelchair.
+"Just don’t let the worry get in the way, yeah?" he pleaded.
+"Worst that could happen is I’m stuck in my wheelchair.
 Best thing would be I get my mobility back.
-That’s gotta be worth a shot.”
+That’s gotta be worth a shot."

-“Okay, okay…” she sighed and let go.
-“But I’m still gonna worry.
+"Okay, okay…" she sighed and let go.
+"But I’m still gonna worry.

-“That’s okay.”
+"That’s okay."

 There was a thunderous barking from nearby, and Bozo went tearing past with a chittering Gaoian cub riding his back while the Mother desperately gave chase.

-“...Guess those puppies are gonna have to wait, huh?”
+"...Guess those puppies are gonna have to wait, huh?"

-“For today.”
+"For today."
 Ava whistled for Hannah and jogged off in Bozo’s wake.
-“There’s always *mañana.”*
+"There’s always *mañana."*

 For the first time in a long while, she sounded like she meant it.